tungtylee/fast-classify-exoplanet/data_TOI/README.md

 ## Scripts

-All scripts should be run from the project's root directory.
+All scripts should be run from within the `data_TOI` directory.

 ### 1. `split_data.py`